| By Chris Mumma, Bergen Record

 of Spring Valley, N.Y., perhaps the nation's foremost expert in enhancing,

-"I think he's the best in the country," said former Bergen
+cleaning up, and authenticating audio and video recordings."I think he's the best in the country," said former Bergen

 County Prosecutor John J. Fahy, who worked with Ginsberg as prosecutor